Practice Network Security Questions Now

 - Network Security scenarios for PCSE are frequently mapped to Domain 2 (~20%), so read the objective carefully before picking controls or architecture.

-- Expect multi-service scenarios where Network Security interacts with IAM, networking, storage, or observability patterns rather than appearing as an isolated service question.
+- Expect multi-topic scenarios where Network Security interacts with IAM, networking, data, or operations patterns rather than appearing as an isolated question.

 High-Value Network Security Concepts